txoof/PaperPi/paperpi/plugins/reddit_quote/README.md

 ## Additional Plugin Information
-This plugin is based on the [veebch/stonks](https://github.com/veebch/stonks) application.
+This plugin is based on the [veebch/stonks](https://github.com/veebch/stonks) and [veebch/edify](https://github.com/veebch/edify) application.
 The code is mostly rewritten, but the basic layout and much of the logic is borrowed.